ybracke/transnormer-data/README.md

 }
 ```

+**Example**: A published dataset in this format can be found on [Hugging Face](https://huggingface.co/datasets/ybracke/dtak-transnormer-full-v1).

 ## Docs

 Any modifications to the source side of the parallel corpus should be done by the `Maker`.
 After the dataset was made with the `Maker`, no more edits to source are expected.
 This way, any annotations that belong to the pre-tokenized inputs are preserved (or have to be handled specifically by the `Maker`).